leongold/dep-view/README.md

 - nginx service.

 *usage*:

+nginx is configured to expose to port 8080.
 - ```/<package>/<version>``` displays a tree view of the dependencies.
 - ```/api/<package>/<version>``` returns a json representation of the dependencies.